Specialist training in Systemic Supervision

 Who is the training for?

-Applications are invited from AFT-registered Systemic Family Therapists, usually with three years post-qualifying experience.
+Applications are invited from UKCP accredited Systemic Family Therapists, usually with three years post-qualifying experience.
 Please contact us if you have any questions about eligibility.

 Course length